SumitMhaske/Energy-App/README.md

 The app requires a `Normalized_Energy_Consumption.csv` file in the root directory, with the following structure:

-Ah, you're right — thanks for pointing that out!
-Here's the corrected **📁 Dataset Format** section with the `Minimum_kW` column included, properly formatted in the table:

----

-### 📁 Dataset Format

-The app requires a `Normalized_Energy_Consumption.csv` file in the root directory, with the following structure:

 | Appliance | Minimum_kW | Summer_kWh | Winter_kWh | Rainy_kWh | Standby_kWh |
 |-----------|-------------|-------------|-------------|------------|--------------|
 | Fan       | 0.05        | 0.1         | 0.15        | 0.12       | 0.01         |